jasonr-alex/RNA-Seq-PANC1-STYK1-Knockdown/README.md

 Differentially expressed — a drug metabolism enzyme with known implications in chemotherapy resistance in pancreatic cancer.

 **MXRA5**
-Downregulated — matrix remodeling associated protein involved in extracellular matrix and tumor microenvironment remodeling.
+Downregulated — matrix remodeling-associated protein involved in extracellular matrix and tumor microenvironment remodeling.

 These findings collectively suggest STYK1 plays a broad role in regulating **cell adhesion, epithelial-mesenchymal transition, immune recognition, and drug metabolism** pathways in Panc-1 pancreatic cancer cells — with direct implications for drug target prioritization, metastasis suppression, and immunotherapy response.